pulumi/docs/reference/vs/k8s_yaml_dsls.md

 ---
-title: Kubernetes YAML and DSLs
+title: Pulumi vs. Kubernetes YAML and DSLs
 ---

 Kubernetes offers YAML configuration out of the box.
 This is great as an "assembly language" for configuring